AmirUCR/allegro_data_sources/README.md

 Remaining steps:

+5. diamond/0_just_run_this.sh
+6. (optional) the jupyter notebook 5_analysis_missing_orthologs.ipynb
-7. diamond/0_just_run_this.sh
+7. ortholog_finder/find_orthogroup.py
-8. ortholog_finder

-At this point, we are ready to run DIAMOND to find orthologs to the _Saccharomyces cerevisiae_ genes specified in `diamond/make_proteome_config.yaml` Open this yaml file and update the `cds_path` and `proteome_path` to point to the absolute paths of `fourdbs_concat/cds/saccharomyces_cerevisiae_cds.fna` and `fourdbs_concat/proteomes/saccharomyces_cerevisiae.faa` Proceed with step 7 above `$ sh 0_just_run_this.sh` which will automatically run the other four scripts and produce `Orthogroups.tsv`
+At this point, we are ready to run DIAMOND to find orthologs to the _Saccharomyces cerevisiae_ genes specified in `diamond/make_proteome_config.yaml` Open this yaml file and update the `cds_path` and `proteome_path` to point to the absolute paths of `fourdbs_concat/cds/saccharomyces_cerevisiae_cds.fna` and `fourdbs_concat/proteomes/saccharomyces_cerevisiae.faa` Proceed with step 5 above `$ sh 0_just_run_this.sh` which will automatically run the other four scripts and produce `Orthogroups.tsv`

 Copy `Orthogroups.tsv` and place it in the directory `ortholog_finder`.
-Switch back to the `allegro` conda environment and proceed with step 8 above `$ python find_orthogroup.py` This script generates a final species list and an output folder which we input to ALLEGRO.
+Switch back to the `allegro` conda environment and proceed with step 7 above `$ python find_orthogroup.py` This script generates a final species list and an output folder which we input to ALLEGRO.
 The cds files in the output of this script contain the appropriate orthologs for each species.
 Copy the final input species csv file, along with the generated CDS as input to ALLEGRO.